lengstrom/Polynomial-Problem-Generator/README.md

 Allows you to generate random polynomials.

-Right now is pretty lame, doesn't even have a GUI.
+Currently does not have a GUI.